 Email provides an easy way to build your customer list and retarget website visitors effectively through well-designed email marketing campaigns.

-4. Follow-up Online Ordering Customers
+4. Feedback from Online Ordering Customers

 If your restaurant offers online ordering, you most likely have the customer email addresses from orders received by the restaurant.
-If not, determine a way to capture the email address at the end of the online order checkout process.
+If not, determine a GDPR compliant way to capture the email address at the end of the online order checkout process.